EngFlow/reclient-configs/README.md

 ### Config merge process

 1. Parse a config item and merge it with the existing one or create a new one.
 2. If the value is a map, overwrite map items; if it's a list, append list items.
-Map-like and list-like items are hardcoded in `ReclientCfg.from_cfg_value()`.
+Map-like and list-like items are hardcoded in `ReclientCfg`.
 3. If the value is empty, clear the item.

 This allows config merger to perform such modifications: